cmargiotta/e-regex/README.md

 When a match is not found, this will only produce empty strings.

 The number of variables in the decomposition must be **exactly** the number of groups in the regex, otherwise a static assertion will fail.
-If the regex contains `|` operators, then the number of variables must be the maximum number of groups in the branches.
+If the regex contains `|` operators, then the number of variables must be the sum of groups in the branches.

 ### Lambdas